leangjia/blender_docs/manual/files/import_export/alembic.rst

       before writing to Alembic.
    Use Schema
       Writes polygonal meshes using the "SubD" Alembic schema, rather than the "PolyMesh" schema.
-      This tells the program opening the file to apply its form of a non-destructive subdivision.
+      This sets a import option for the program, with which the file is opened, to apply its form of a non-destructive subdivision.

 Triangulate
    Triangulates the mesh before writing to Alembic.
 For more detail on the specific option see the :doc:`Triangulate modifier </modeling/modifiers/generate/triangulate>`.

 Particle Systems